4 Ways To Measure Sales Targets In Salesforce

 The functionality is challenging to use.
 And that's putting it mildly.

-That means significant training and coaching are needed to use the Forecasts tab successfully to track performance against sales targets.
+As a result, significant training and coaching are necessary to utilize the Forecasts tab effectively and track performance against sales targets.

 Pros of the Forecasts Tab